goparrot/geocoder/CONTRIBUTING.md

 You MUST follow the [TypeScript](https://www.typescriptlang.org/docs/home.html) standards.
 If you don't know about any of them, you should really read the recommendations.

-You MUST run the `npm test` command.
+You MUST run the `npm run coverage` command.

 You MUST write (or update) unit tests.